As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 A projector’s primary function is the display or playback of video.
 Projectors do offer audio output connections, and there are a few we will need to consider in order to output sound to the speakers.

-To get sound from the projector to speakers, the two need to be connected appropriately using wired or wireless methods.
+To get sound from the projector to the speakers, the two need to be connected appropriately using wired or wireless methods.
 However, only active speakers can connect directly to a projector using the correct cables and adapters, while passive speakers require the use of an AV receiver or powered stereo amplifier.

 Check out my top picks for home theater projectors.